inexorgame-obsolete/blog-data/post/2017/11-12-speed-release.md

 - edit the [Inexor Tree](https://github.com/inexorgame/inexor-core/wiki/Inexor-Tree) in real time

-All of the above (and [many many more things](https://github.com/inexorgame/inexor-core/blob/master/changelog.md)) can be done pretty easily either by
+All of the above (and [many more things](https://github.com/inexorgame/inexor-core/blob/master/changelog.md)) can be done pretty easily either by
 - using a feature-rich command line
 - using the flex UI right from your browser!